Skip to content

 • Build MDAST-compatible AIMD nodes.

-• Extract normalized field metadata for downstream renderer/editor/recorder.
+• Extract normalized field metadata for downstream renderer/editor/recorder, including simple var definitions in fields.var_definitions.

 Example